-“Every failure is a stepping stone towards success”is true in IVF treatment/ICSI cycles as in any other walk of life.
+“Every failure is a stepping stone towards success”is true in IVF treatment in mumbai/ICSI cycles as in any other walk of life.
 So instead of crying on failure, one should understand the cause of failure in consultation with an IVF treatment specialist (quality of eggs, implantation failure etc.), try to find solutions and appropriate treatment should be started with a fresh and optimistic state of mind.

 What are the risks of IVF treatment?

-The assisted reproductive procedures have so far proven remarkably safe for both, the would be mother & her child.
-However, long term follow up studies are not yet available.
+The assisted reproductive procedures have so far proven remarkably safe for both, the would-be mother & her child.
+However, long term follows up studies are not yet available.

-Anaesthesia risks are very low, same as any other minor surgical procedures.
+Anaesthesia risks are very low, the same as any other minor surgical procedures.

 Sometimes, oocyte retrieval process can result in pelvic infection or bleeding or injury to adjacent organs like bladder or bowel, but this is generally avoided because the procedure is done under ultrasound guidance.

 As far as pregnancy is concerned, there is an increased chance of multiple pregnancies due to the transfer of two, three or sometimes more embryos.
-However, the risks for pregnancy i.e. complications per say during pregnancy due to IVF treatment/ICSI&during delivery are unchanged at Ankoor IVF centre in Mumbai .
+However, the risks for pregnancy i.e. complications per se during pregnancy due to IVF treatment/ICSI&during delivery are unchanged at Ankoor IVF centre in Mumbai.

-Are there any birth defects or abnormalities in the child born through IVF treatment / ICSI ?
+Are there any birth defects or abnormalities in the child born through IVF treatment in Mumbai /ICSI?